Aho History, Family Crest & Coats of Arms

 The surname Aho was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where the family has held a family seat from ancient times.
 One of the first on record was Reginald Ayr, who was Clerk of Ayr in 1287 and Albinus Ayr had a charter of lands from King Robert the Bruce in 1315.

-Important Dates for the Aho family
+Early History of the Aho family

 This web page shows only a small excerpt of our Aho research.
 Another 67 words (5 lines of text) covering the years 1296, 1522, 1567, 1638 and 1712 are included under the topic Early Aho History in all our PDF Extended History products and printed products wherever possible.